-- 2.1.1 To calculate the scheme based element of the pension protection levy for eligible schemes, the Board of the Pension Protection Fund is required to take account of scheme liabilities, and to calculate the risk based element of the pension protection levy the Board is required to take account of the degree to which a scheme is underfunded. - 2.1.2 An eligible scheme is defined by section 126 of the Pensions Act 2004 ("the Act") and associated regulations. - 2.1.3 Section 179 of the Act requires trustees (or managers) to obtain valuations at prescribed intervals for this purpose.
+- 2.1.1 To calculate the scheme based element of the pension protection levy, for eligible schemes, the Board of the Pension Protection Fund is required to take account of scheme liabilities, and to calculate the risk based element of the pension protection levy the Board is required to take account of the degree to which a scheme is underfunded. - 2.1.2 An eligible scheme is defined by section 126 of the Pensions Act 2004 ("the Act") and associated regulations. - 2.1.3 Section 179 of the Act requires trustees (or managers) to obtain valuations at prescribed intervals for this purpose.
 A section 179 valuation is based on the level of assets and liabilities for the scheme.
 The liabilities are based on the scheme benefits taking into account key features of the levels of compensation paid by the Board of the Pension Protection Fund. - 2.1.4 The actuarial valuation must be prepared and signed by a person meeting the criteria specified in section 179(2) of the Act and regulation 10 of the valuation regulations. - 2.1.5 The section 179 valuation is a simplified valuation (relative to a section 143 valuation) based on the scheme's benefits but taking into account certain key elements of the Pension Protection Fund compensation.
-The full details of compensation are set out in Schedule 7 to the Act. - 2.1.6 Where a scheme submits a valid Pension Protection Fund valuation prior to the last working day of each financial year, the pension protection levy will be calculated taking account of the information provided in that valuation.
+The full details of compensation are set out in Schedule 7 to the Act. - 2.1.6 Where a scheme submits a valid Pension Protection Fund valuation prior to close of business on the last working day of each financial year (or such other date as may be determined), the pension protection levy in respect of the following financial year (and subsequent years until a new valuation is submitted) will be calculated taking account of the information provided in that valuation.